fralalonde/dipstick/HANDBOOK.md

 }
 ```

+Observations triggered `on_flush` take place _before_  metrics are published, allowing last-moment insertion of metric values.

-It can also be used to setup a "heartbeat" metric:
+Scheduling could also be used to setup a "heartbeat" metric:
 ```rust
 extern crate dipstick;
 use dipstick::*;